riojosdev/100-days-of-code/log.md

 **Today's Progress**: Learning D3

 **Thoughts:** Switched learning D3 from freecodecamp to tutorialspoint.
-I aajkal do the exercises later on freecodecamp.
+I will do the exercises later on freecodecamp.

+**Link(s) to work**: None

+### Day 14: May 12, 2020

+**Today's Progress**: Learning D3

+**Thoughts:** Stil Learning D3.
+Started Making charts.
+Feels like I need a way to gather data.
+I might need to learn a little bit about APIs.
+Also React is the next step, I am going to work on.
+Also 3.js would be worth a try.
+But it's hard to learn quickly.
+I need to master each one step at a time.

 **Link(s) to work**: None